© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.

 This vessel is a very lovely collaboration by one of the most talented Mother-Daughter duos in history; this handled vase or pitcher bears all the hallmarks of the Nampeyo family’s exceptional pottery; its very beautifully formed, perfectly polished and finely painted with a bold, vivid, precisely executed “Sikyatki-Revival” stylized bird design.

-As is common in Southwestern Pueblo society, pottery making at Hopi was an often collaborative family affair and, like the great San Ildefonso Pueblo potter Maria Martinez, Nampeyo had three extremely capable family collaborators at various times in her long career; eldest daughter Annie, middle daughter Daisy and youngest daughter Fannie.
+As is common in Southwestern Pueblo society, pottery making at Hopi was an often collaborative family affair and, like the great San Ildefonso Pueblo potter Maria Martinez, Nampeyo had three extremely capable family collaborators at various times in her long career; eldest daughter Annie, middle daughter Nellie and youngest daughter Fannie.
 Fannie would have been in the prime of her pottery-making abilities around 25-30 years of age when she painted this vessel for her Mother.

 Around this time Nampeyo was suffering one of her periodic bouts of the progressive eye disease trachoma